Authority to access accounts

 • a financial advisor or accountant to make financial transactions or investments for you

-• a partner or family member to pay your bills or handle your everyday banking.
+• a trusted partner, family member, or friend to pay your bills or handle your everyday banking.

 Risks and limitations of a third-party authority include: